slrl123/SuDayong.github.io/_pages/publications.md

 ---
-permalink: /
+layout: archive
 title: "Publications"
+permalink: /publications/
 author_profile: true
 redirect_from:
-  - /publications/
-  - /publications.html
+  - /resume
 ---
 You can also find my articles on my Google Scholar profile.